net-prophet/noiR/README.md

 ### Usage

-First of all, don't use `noiR`.
+First of all, "don't use `noiR`"!
 That's just reasonable advice -- it's a very young project, we are novice golang devs, the architecture is unproven, and the whole API might change.
 If you do use `noiR`, you will immediately find bugs, or need new features, and we welcome all the help you can send! `noiR` might never be more than a neat demonstration without your help.